junxit/us-congress-bills-116/metadata.md

 - 2019-10-28 — Placed on the Union Calendar, Calendar No. 207.
 - 2019-10-28 — Reported by the Committee on Judiciary.
 H. Rept.
 116-259.
 - 2019-10-28 — Reported by the Committee on Judiciary.
 H. Rept.
 116-259.
+- 2019-10-29 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.